Frequently Asked Questions:

 Personal Etiquette.
 Aikido involves close physical contact.
 Students are expected to keep good hygiene.
 Uniforms should be washed regularly, and fingernails and toenails should be trimmed neatly and closely to prevent scratching.
 Deoderant is a good idea.
 Perfume is unnecessary.
 Remove all jewelry to prevent injury to yourself and to others.
 Shoes are not permitted on the mat at any time.
 Everything you step on during the course of the day should remain on the bottom of your shoes and not on your body or face after contact with the mat.
 Remove your shoes and place them under the benches near the front door prior to class.

 Behavioral Etiquette.
 If you are late for class, wait for Sensei to invite you onto the mat.
 Dress quickly and quietly, particularly if late for class.
 When dressed, line up in kneeling position (seiza).
 Typically, the more junior students (lower belt rank) will line up in order from the left to the senior students on the right.
 Watch attentively in seiza or with legs crossed while Sensei demonstrates with a student he selects.
 Following demonstration Sensei will re-announce the technique and you will find a partner to practice the technique.
 It is not necessary to formally request to practice with another student in Japanese at our dojo.
-Find a partner, bow to one another, and begin.
-The senior-most student usually begins as “nage” (pronounced “nah-gay”) to perform the technique following attack by the uke (pronounced “ooh-kay”).
-It is typical, but not absolute, that each student practices each technique four times (twice on the right and left side).

 Mental Etiquette.
 Whenever possible, arrive at the dojo with a positive mental state for practice.
 We all have our stressors in our daily life.
 Aikido aims to free us of them.
 Bringing them with you onto the mat (while sometimes inevitable) is not encouraged.
 Attentive practice is the best practice.
-This is a martial art.
-If you are inattentive during its application you are likely to get injured.
-(Our lawyers tell us that’s what the waiver of liability forms are for -but we’d rather you not be injured anyway).
-Your partner is not trying to hurt you.
-He or she is learning as you are.
-If your partner seems particularly rough or you are nursing an injury, bring this to their attention.

 Housekeeping Etiquette.
 Aikido involves close physical contact with the mat.
 The importance of keeping the mat clean can not be over-emphasized.
 Sweeping up the dirt, dust, hair, skin, and who knows what else, not only contributes to more sanitary practice, it promotes a sense of ownership.
+Wash the car, Daniel San.
 You are caring for your dojo.
 While you are sweeping the mat, look around you, is the dojo otherwise clean?
 Are the weapons racked?
 Are dirty Gi’s left hanging in the changing area?
 Again?
 Take pride in your dojo!

 4. Weapons training.
 You are not Samurai and are not training to be Samurai or Cosplay convention goers.
 Weapons training in Aikido will not make you a legendary swordmaster, or even a competent one.
 Weapons training, both in class and on your own, is designed to maintain your focus and to sharpen your Aikido practice.
 There are routinely weapons at the dojo for use by students.
 If you continue your practice of Aikido (which we hope you will) you will be encouraged to purchase your own weapons.